stac-utils/pystac/docs/concepts.rst

 Catalog Types
 -------------

 The STAC `best practices document <https://github.com/radiantearth/stac-spec/blob/v0.8.0/best-practices.md>`_ lays out different catalog types, and how their links should be formatted.
-A breif description is below, but check out the document for the official take on these types:
+A brief description is below, but check out the document for the official take on these types:

 Note that the catalog types do not dictate the asset HREF formats, only link formats.
 Asset HREFs in any catalog type can be relative or absolute; see the section on :ref:`rel vs abs asset` below.